Amelia Curran (painter): Biography

 In 1812 Percy Shelley traveled to Ireland to campaign against the injustices done there under British rule and was introduced to her father.

 Curran also painted a portrait of Shelley's three-and-a-half-year-old son William (called "Willmouse") in Rome, just before Willmouse's death from malaria in 1819.

-She later traveled to Rome and built up a close friendship and correspondence with Shelley's second wife Mary.
+She later traveled to Rome and built up a close friendship and correspondence with Shelley's second wife Mary Shelley.
 In 1821, Curran moved to Naples, where she converted to Catholicism.
-Moving to Paris the next year, it was falsely rumored that had she married and separated from a man.
+Moving to Paris the next year, it was falsely rumoured that she had married and separated from a man.
 Curran returned to Rome in 1824 to spend the rest of her life.

-Curran painted Shelley several times.
+Curran painted Percy Shelley several times.
 These are among the few paintings of Shelley painted in his lifetime, and the only ones of him in his adulthood which was copied by several artists including Alfred Clint and William Holl among others.
 They are noted for their androgynous features, and their striking similarity to Guido Reni's painting of Beatrice Cenci, which was one of the poet's favorite pictures.
 Curran's 1819 portrait of Shelley was included in the 1905 book Women Painters of the World and hangs at the National Portrait Gallery in London.

 Curran also painted a portrait of Claire Clairmont and made copies of several Renaissance Madonnas.
 During the same spring of 1819 when painting William Shelley, Curran received Percy and Mary Shelley for individual portraits along with Clairmont.
-Curran knew Mary and Clair as the stepdaughters of William Godwin since their childhood, from visiting their London home with her father.
+Curran had known Mary and Claire since childhood, when she had accompanied her father on visits to their father and step-father, William Godwin, in London.

 Amelia Curran died in 1847 in Rome, and was cremated to rest in the Church of St. Isidore.
 The future Cardinal Newman presided at her funeral Mass.